Top Poker DVDs

 The best poker DVD is BobboFitos winning strategy in no limit Hold'em ($59.95).

 Robert 'BobboFitos' Eckstut is a relatively well-known name in the world of online poker.
-BobboFitos is a very successful online Texas Hold'em player and makes very good poker training videos at LeggoPoker.
+BobboFitos is a very successful online Texas Hold'em player and used to make very good poker training videos at LeggoPoker.com.

 As you might guess, the DVD covers a multitude of intermediate level concepts and strategies for NL Texas Hold'em cash games.
 Although it will still be very helpful to you even if you are mainly a tournament player.